mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

  * version: version of the package
  * source: name of the source package
- * sysdepends: list of package specification indicating the system dependencies of this package.
+ * sysdepends: comma separated list of system package specification indicating the system dependencies of this package.
+The format is of each element is specific to the system package manager.
 This field is optional.
  * depends: list of package specification indicating the dependencies of this package.
 This field is optional.
  * conflicts: list of package specification that must be removed before the package being installed.
 This field is optional.
  * provides: metapackage that this package provides.
 This field is optional
  * description: string describing what the package does/provides
- * arch: string of the architecture/OS that this package is built for
  * sumsha256sums: SHA256 hash of list of installed files (MMPACK/sha256sums)
  * srcsha256: SHA256 hash of source package used to build this package
  * ghost: true or false depending the package is a ghost package